 4. Receive confirmation and move on

-Once the system has confirmed your details, your entry is digitally recorded.
-You won’t get a physical passport stamp anymore, as the entire record is stored in the EES.
-After that, you’ll be cleared to continue your journey.
+Once your details are confirmed, your entry is recorded digitally in the EES.
+You won’t receive a physical passport stamp, as everything is stored securely in the system.
+After that, you’re free to continue your journey.

 How long will it take?

-Your first trip through the EES will take a little longer than usual, as your biometric data needs to be collected and stored.
-After that, future trips should be quicker, because the system will already recognise you.
+Your first trip through the EES may take longer than usual, as your biometric data needs to be collected and stored.
+After that, future trips should be quicker, as the system will already recognise you.

-- Keep your documents handy so you’re ready when it’s your turn.
+- Keep your documents ready, so you’re prepared when it’s your turn

 Seniors, accessibility and health conditions

-If you’re not confident with self-service kiosks, don’t worry.
-There will still be manned border booths where staff can guide you through the process.
+If you’re not confident using self-service kiosks, there are manned border booths where staff can guide you through the process.

 And if you’re travelling with a disability or medical condition, you can usually request assistance in advance through your airline, train, or ferry provider.
-This support will extend to the EES, too.
+This support extends to the EES process as well.

 Who is exempt from the EES?